Skip to content

 Cutting sheet metal

 Cutting sheet metal is also called blanking, which refers to the process of separating the required blanks from the scribed raw materials.
+There are two methods for cutting sheet metal: mechanical cutting and thermal cutting.

 Mechanical cutting